This article is about

 Types of Amino Acids

-Amino acids, which are the building blocks of proteins, are classified into three main categories: essential amino acids, non-essential amino acids, and conditionally essential amino acids.
+Amino acids are classified into three main categories: essential amino acids, non-essential amino acids, and conditionally essential amino acids.

 Essential Amino Acids (EAAs)